 While the regular dosage of cephalexin for adults is 250 mg for six hours, in severe cases, cephalexin 500 mg may be prescribed for treating acne and severe infections.
-Dosage for children is limited to 25 to 100 mg for every kilogram for their body weight.
+Dosage for children is limited to 25 to 100 mg for every kilogram of their body weight.

-The recommended dosage of doxycycline is about 100 grams twice for the first day, followed by 100 to 200 mg per day twice daily.
+The recommended dosage of doxycycline is about 100 mg twice for the first day, followed by 100 to 200 mg per day twice daily.
 The dosage depends on the individual’s condition.
 Consult your doctor for more information.

 - Side Effects